Andrews2024/language-design-project/Documentation/README.md

 # Summary
+//Motivations of the project
 # Syntax
+This languages is intended to use synstax that is very similar to modern mainstream languages such as C++ and Python.
+This is intended to simplify the transtition of this introductory language to more established languages for new programmers.

+A key difference of this language from C-style syntaxes is that lines of code are not separated by semicolons (;).
+This is to reduce the kind of syntax errors programmers may come across while writing code.
+This also helps the language follow the procedural paradigm by reducing the steps needed to create runnable code.

+See the `syntax_guide_part_1.md` file for more documentation about syntax style and design decisions.
 # Spirit
 For this project, we use Boost's Spirit X3 library to create a parser.
 This parser is a recursive-descent parser that uses syntax similar to EBNF.
 We chose this library because of its comprehensive documentation and integration with C++.
 Spirit X3 also presents a reduced learning curve versus tools like Bison and ANTLR.
 More information about Spirit X3 is available [here](https://www.boost.org/doc/libs/1_76_0/libs/spirit/doc/x3/html/spirit_x3/introduction.html).